LSPosed/MagiskOnWSALocal/README.md

     ![Workflow](https://docs.github.com/assets/images/actions-select-workflow.png)
 1. Above the list of workflow runs, select **Run workflow**
     ![Run Workflow](https://docs.github.com/assets/images/actions-workflow-dispatch.png)
-1. Input the download link of Magisk and select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) (none is no OpenGApps) you like, select the root solution (none means no root) and click **Run workflow**
+1. Select the version of Magisk and select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) (none is no OpenGApps) you like, select the root solution (none means no root), select WSA version and its architecture (mostly x64) and click **Run workflow**
     ![Run Workflow](https://docs.github.com/assets/images/actions-manually-run-workflow.png)
 1. Wait for the action to complete and download the artifact **DO NOT download it via multithread downloaders like IDM or ADM**
     ![Download](https://docs.github.com/assets/images/help/repository/artifact-drop-down-updated.png)